oroinc/documentation/commerce/dev_guide/extend_and_customize/payment_method_add.rst

        }
    }

-From the code above you can see, that only two necessary parameters are defined for our collect on delivery payment method: ``labels`` and ``shortLabels``.
+As you can see from the code above, the only two necessary parameters are defined for our collect on delivery payment method: ``labels`` and ``shortLabels``.

 .. important::
    When naming DB columns, make sure that the name does not exceed 31 symbols.
 Pay attention to the acme_coll_on_deliv_short_label name in the following extract: